-A copy of the plan and related feedback forms is submitted to Student Affairs for tracking purposes and inclusion in Promotions Committee reviews, as well as Medical Student Performance Evaluation (MSPE) letters.
+A copy of the plan and related feedback forms is submitted to the Assistant Deans of Student Affairs for tracking purposes and inclusion in Promotions Committee reviews, as well as Medical Student Performance Evaluation (MSPE) letters.

 If the remediation plan is successfully completed, an update is provided to Student Affairs.

 If there is a pattern of recidivism, or the student fails to complete the remediation plan, the matter is referred to the Promotions Committee.

 In the case where students are referred to the Promotions Committee, the Professionalism Committee will remain available to assist in the development of further remediation plans when deemed appropriate by the Promotions Committee.

 Remediation plans and related documents are also provided to the student’s COMPASS guide and the Trek Progress Committee